LeonHellqvist/LeonHellqvist/README.md

 - I'm fluent in both English and Swedish

-- I'm currently running Fedora 42, a MacBook Air M1, and a Corebooted HP Eliteboot 820 G2 with Qubes OS
+- I'm currently running Fedora 42, a MacBook Air M1, and a Corebooted HP Elitebook 820 G2 with Qubes OS

 <!---
 #### Languages I use